SWI-Prolog/packages-http/examples/README.md

+# HTTP example files

 This is a simple demo of the  HTTP server facilities, providing a simple body and the three documented server instantiations.

----+ The server main programs are:
+## The server main programs are:

 	$ demo_threads.pl :
 	Run threaded server.
 Requires SWI-Prolog with thread-support.